Michael Lewis (model): Career

 In early 2010, he and professional dancer Anna Arronov were winners of the fifth season of Rokdim Im Kokhavim, the Israeli version of Dancing with the Stars.

-In 2011, Lewis was chosen by E!: Entertainment Television as one of “The 25 Sexiest men in the world”, next to George Clooney and Brad Pitt.
+In 2011, Lewis was chosen by E!: Entertainment Television as one of “The 25 Sexiest Men in the World”, next to George Clooney and Brad Pitt.

-In 2012 he participated in the sixth season of the Israeli version of the reality show Survivor The VIP season; he retired early in the game due to health problems.
+In 2012, he participated in the sixth season of the Israeli version of the reality show Survivor The VIP season; he was medically evacuated on Day 2 of 40, becoming the first person to leave the show.
 He took part in the third season of Italian Peking Express in 2014, along with rally pilot Luca Betti, ending their journey in the fourth episode.